cloudenochcsis/dit-gaf-manifest/README.md

-# Ghana Armed Forces Directorate of IT - Kubernetes Manifests
+# GAF DIT - Kubernetes Manifests

 ## Overview

-This repository contains the Kubernetes manifests for the official Ghana Armed Forces (GAF) Directorate of Information Technology (DIT) web application.
+This repository contains the Kubernetes manifests for the official GAF DIT web application.
 The deployment is managed via a GitOps workflow, where this repository serves as the single source of truth for the application's desired state in the Kubernetes cluster.

 ## Manifests